Electrical Systems

 The ability to do work.
 Energy is measured in kWh and expressed as the product of power and time.

-A measurement of the number of complete AC cycles in one second.
-Frequency is measured in hertz (Hz).
+A measurement of the number of times something cycles in one second.
+Frequencies, such as that of AC electricity, are measured in hertz (Hz).

 in series